 #4 Risk and deviation analysis

 Most legal teams usually already have these metrics and standards documented, with processes set up for tracking them.
-Additionally, if you use contract lifecycle management software that offers tracking and automation features, reporting on these metrics becomes much easier and streamlined.
+Additionally, if you use a CLM software that offers tracking and automation features, reporting on these metrics becomes much easier and streamlined.

 Also Read: Effective Contract Risk Management: Top Tips & Strategies